 Using your phone while charging significantly increases your EMFEMF stands for electromagnetic field (also called electromagnetic frequency or electromagnetic force).
 EMFs are invisible fields of energy produced by electrically charged objects.
 They exist on a spectrum ranging from... radiation exposure.
 During charging, your phone emits higher levels of radiofrequency radiationRadiofrequency radiation (RFR) is electromagnetic energy in the frequency range of 3 kHz to 300 GHz.
 This type of non-ionizing radiation is emitted by wireless devices and communication infrastructure.
 Cell... and generates additional heat.

-The safest approach is to avoid using your phone while charging, or at minimum, keep it at arm’s length and use speakerphone or air tube headsets.
+The best approach is to avoid using your phone while charging, or at minimum, keep it at arm’s length and use speakerphone or air tube headsets.

 Apple advises users to “carry iPhone at least 5mm away from your body.”
 Why?
-Because proximity during use and charging increases exposure to harmful EMF radiation, sometimes beyond safer limits set by the FCC.
+Because proximity during use and charging increases exposure to EMF radiation, sometimes beyond the exposure levels accounted for in FCC safety guidelines.

 Our mission has always been to protect people from unnecessary EMF exposure, and that starts with awareness.
 So let’s break down why charging-time phone use deserves your serious attention.